 There are eighteen National Tourist Routes in Norway.
-Ten of them are located in Western Norway.
+Ten of them are located in Western Norway, in the fjords.
 Common to them all is that the roads are going through some of the wildest and most beautiful scenery that Norway has to offer.
-Here is a brief overview of the National Tourist Routes in Western Norway.
+Here is a brief overview of the National Tourist Routes in the fjords.

 The Atlantic Road zigzags across low bridges that jut out over the Atlantic Ocean, linking the islands between Molde (famous for its annual jazz festival in July) and Kristiansund in the western fjords.
 The road is 8 kilometre long and is voted as the construction of the century in Norway.

 Experience the UNESCO-protected Geirangerfjord and the Trollstigen Mountain Road, two of Norways most dramatic and most visited attractions.
 Stay at the Juvet Landscape Hotel that use the surrounding nature as part of the hotel.
 The National Tourist Route is 106 kilometre long and is closed during winter.